LiveLike/livelike-docs/docs/Platform/third-party-integrations/segment/sync-segment-audiences-with-livelike-user-groups.md

 This sequence ensures that group membership, IDs, and sync logic are aligned from the start, minimizing rework or data mismatches.

-If you already have an existing audience that you want to backfill into a group, export the audience from Segment as CSV, and then import it into the group.
+If you already have an existing audience that you want to backfill into a group, export the audience from Segment as an unhashed CSV, and then import it into the group using our "Add Segment Users" feature in the CMS as shown below.

 <br />